Learning Physics at Future $e^-e^+$ Colliders with Machine

 Thirdly, we expect that with the CMB-like observable scheme the kinematic information lost at jet level can be systematically reconstructed.
 Here we tested only to what extent the FW moments of energy, as part of the leading-order CMB-like observables, can compensate for that.
-We have observed that the incorporation of these FW moments can greatly reduce the sensitivity gap between the jet-level and event-level classifiers in a general context, but can not eliminate completely.
-It is thus interesting to explore if the existing gap can be filled up by the FW moments not included in this study and the multi-spectra.
+We have observed that the incorporation of these FW moments can greatly reduce the performance gap between the jet-level and event-level classifiers in a general context, but can not eliminate completely.
+It is thus interesting to explore if the existing gap can be filled by the FW moments not included in this study and the multi-spectra.
 Taking a step further, we can leave the jet information out, and study comparatively the classifier based on the CMB-like observables only and the one with the techniques of image recognition.
-This will allow us to test the completeness of this CMB-like observable scheme, and dissect the underlying physics of the event-level kinematics.
+This will allow us to test the (approximate) completeness of this CMB-like observable scheme, and dissect the underlying physics of the event-level kinematics.

 Last but not least, although the CMB-like observable scheme was introduced for analyzing the data at $e^-e^+$ colliders, its application can be extended to, e.g., $ep$ colliders, LHC and even future hadron colliders.
-But, the FW-moments and multi-spectra could be strongly smeared at such machines because of anisotropy of event four momentum, contamination of pileups, etc. If these problems can be well addressed, we would expect the CMB-like observable scheme to be a powerful tool as well in these collider scenarios.
+But, the FW moments and the multi-spectra could be strongly smeared at such machines because of the four-momentum anisotropy of their events, contamination of pileups, etc. If these problems can be well addressed, we would expect the CMB-like observable scheme to be a powerful tool as well in these collider scenarios.
 We will leave this study and the others to a future work.